Ethics Sheet for Automatic Emotion Recognition and Sentiment Analysis: Main Sheet (version 1.0)

 That said, there is no evidence that one can determine the full (or even substantial portions) of one's emotional state through their language.
 (See also considerations \#2 \textit{Emotion Model} and \#13 \textit{Variability of Expression} ahead on complexity of the emotional experience and variability of expression.)
-Thus, often it may be more appropriate to frame the AER task differently, for example:\\[-20pt] \begin{itemize} \item The goal is to study how people express emotions: Work that uses speaker-annotated labeled data such as emotion-word hashtags in tweets usually captures how people convey emotions \cite{mohammad-2012-emotional,purver2012experimenting,hasan2014using}.
-What people convey may not necessarily indicate what they feel. \item The goal is to determine perceived emotion (how others may think one is feeling): Perceived by everyone or some subset?
+Thus, often it is more appropriate to frame the AER task differently, for example, the objective could be:\\[-20pt] \begin{itemize} \item to study how people express emotions: Work that uses speaker-annotated labeled data such as emotion-word hashtags in tweets usually captures how people convey emotions \cite{mohammad-2012-emotional,purver2012experimenting}.
+What people convey may not necessarily indicate what they feel. \item to determine perceived emotion (how others may think one is feeling): Perceived emotions are not necessarily the emotions of the speaker.
 Emotion annotations by people who have not written the source text usually reveal perceived emotions.
 (This is most common in NLP data-annotation projects.)
 Annotation aggregation strategies, such as majority voting usually only convey emotions perceived by a majority group.
 Are we missing out on the perceptions of some groups?
-Perceived emotions are not necessarily the emotions of the speaker.
-(More on majority voting in \#17 \textit{Label Aggregation}.) \item The goal to determine emotionality of language used in text (regardless of whose emotions, target/stimulus, etc.).
-This may be appropriate in some restricted-domain circumstances for example, when one is looking at customer reviews.
+(More on majority voting in \#17 \textit{Label Aggregation}.) \item to determine emotionality of language used in text (regardless of whose emotions, target/stimulus, etc.): This may be appropriate in some restricted-domain scenarios, for example, when one is looking at customer reviews.
 Here, the context is indicative that the emotionality in the language likely indicates attitude towards the product being reviewed.
-However, such systems have difficulty when dealing with movie and book reviews because then it has to distinguish between text expressing attitudes towards the book/movie from text describing what happened in the plot (which is likely emotional too). \item The goal to determine trends at aggregate level: Emotionality of language is also useful when tracking broad patterns at an aggregate level e.g., tracking trends of emotionality in tens of thousands of tweets or text in novels over time (e.g., \citet{paul2011you,mohammad-2011-upon,10.1145/2145204.2145347}).
+However, such systems have difficulty when dealing with movie and book reviews because then it has to distinguish between text expressing attitudes towards the book/movie from text describing what happened in the plot (which is likely emotional too). \item to determine trends at aggregate level: Emotionality of language is also useful when tracking broad patterns at an aggregate level e.g., tracking trends of emotionality in tens of thousands of tweets or text in novels over time (e.g., \citet{paul2011you,mohammad-2011-upon,10.1145/2145204.2145347}).
 The idea is that aggregating information from a large number of instances leads to the determination of meaningful trends in emotionality.
-(See also discussion in \#5 \textit{Aggregate Level vs.\@ Individual Level}.) \end{itemize} In summary, it is important to identify what emotions are the focus of one's work, use appropriate data, and communicate the nuance of what is being captured to the stakeholders.
-Not doing so will lead to the misuse and misinterpretation of one’s work.\\
+(See also discussion in \#5 \textit{Aggregate Level vs.\@ Individual Level}.) \end{itemize} In summary, it is important to identify what emotion task is the focus of one's work, use appropriate data, and communicate the nuance of what is being captured to the stakeholders.
+Not doing so will lead to the misuse and misinterpretation of one’s work.
+Specifically, \textbf{AER systems should not claim to determine one's emotional state from their utterance, facial expression, gait, etc}.
+At best, AER systems capture what one is trying to convey or what is perceived by the listener/viewer, and even there, given the complexity of human expression, they are often inaccurate.
+A separate question is whether AER systems can determine trends in the emotional state of a person (or a group) over time?
+Here, inferences are drawn at aggregate level from much larger amounts of data.
+Studies on public health, such as those listed in \S3.3 fall in this category.
+Here too, it is best to be cautious in making claims about mental state, and use AER as one source of evidence amongst many (and involve expertise from public health and psychology).\\